A comprehensive search for Long and Short Periodic Features from an Extremely Active Cycle of FRB 20240114A: Searching for Periodic Signals in TOA data

 \subsubsection{Long-Timescale Periodicity Search}

-The long-timescale search aims to detect periodicity on timescales of the order of days, which corresponds to the active period of the FRB.
-Two complementary techniques are employed in this study: epoch folding with $\chi^2$ testing and Lomb-Scargle periodogram (LSP) analysis.
+The long-timescale search aims to detect periodicity on timescales of the order of days, corresponding to the activity cycle of the FRB.
+The primary analysis employs Lomb-Scargle periodogram (LSP) analysis, with epoch folding used for verification of candidate signals.

-The epoch folding search spans $P_{\rm min}=1.5$\,d to $P_{\rm max}=T/3$\,d, where $T=214.46$\,d is the time difference between the first and last TOA.
-The frequency step size is $df = 0.1/T$, which determines the corresponding period step size through the relation between $P$ and $f$.
-We compute weighted mean TOA for each observation, with weights proportional to the daily burst rate.
-The $\chi^2$ statistic evaluates the significance of periodicity:

-where $N_i$ represents the weighted TOA counts in phase bin $i$, $\langle N\rangle_i = aT_i$ is the expected count under the null hypothesis of constant rate, with $T_i$ being the exposure time and $a$ the mean burst rate.
-In our periodicity analysis, we systematically tested phase bin configurations ranging from 4 to 16 bins.
-The candidate selection process incorporated several rigorous criteria: the first of which was that only signals exceeding the $3\sigma$ confidence level (with appropriate multiple testing corrections) were to be considered significant.
-When detecting multiple adjacent period candidates above the threshold, we merged these and retained solely the most statistically significant period.
-To ensure physical validity, the candidates were required to appear consistently in at least two independent bin configurations.
-Furthermore, we implemented a sidereal day rejection filter to exclude any spurious signals matching integer multiples ($N=1$-$10$) of the characteristic 0.99727-day sidereal period within a specified tolerance window.

-For the LSP analysis, we use the weight of each observed TOA as the intensity and the average TOA from each observation as the time.
-We then conduct a periodicity search within the same range mentioned above.
-We use the False Alarm Probability (FAP) to quantify the detection significance.
-The FAP is defined as \citep{2018ApJS..236...16V}